 ABSTRACT

-Key words: canal water, command area, consumptive use, crop coefficient, Rainwater, effective rainfall, effectiveness of rainfall, reference evapotranspiration (ET0).
+Key words: canal water, command area, consumptive use, crop coefficient, Rainwater, effective rainfall, effectiveness of rainfall, reference plant evapotranspiration (ET0).

 1. Introduction

 Rainwater is an important natural resource and essential for agriculture and horticulture as well as human beings and animals which falls on the earth’s surface (Adnan and Khan, 2009).
 The average annual rainfall of India is 1257 mm, which is 108% of its long period average (LPA) of 1160 mm (IMD Annual Report, 2022).
 About 75-80% of annual is received from the South-West monsoon (June to September).